Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: Fn.resize shorthand is deprecated
 * Improvement: pass language to ajax calls with two character language code
 * New: Woocommerce Analytics Pro integration
-* New: Citadello Directory integration
+* New: Citadela Directory integration
 * Improvement: when new languages are added to a site (multilanguage setup) ensure each cookie is added in every new language
 * Fix: on multisite environments cookies were set on language subdomains instead of root.
 This fix sets cookiepath to root for WPML and polylang